 Jarvis is a graduate of Embry-Riddle Aeronautical University, receiving a Bachelor’s Degree in Aeronautical Science with honors as Class Speaker at commencement ceremonies.
-Jarvis holds an Air Transport Pilot license and flies corporate jet and turboprop aircraft on a regular basis.
-Jarvis also holds a US Coast Guard 50 Ton Master’s License, allowing him to Captain several yachts around the California and Mexican waters, as well as extensive Caribbean tours.
+Jarvis is a Captain of both air and sea, holding an FAA Air Transport Pilot license to regularly fly private jets, and a US Coast Guard Master License (Yacht Captain), allowing his experiences as Captain of yachts around California, Mexico and extensive Caribbean tours.

 Jarvis continues to write about his adventures on the sea and in the sky.
-In 1985, Jarvis survived a aerobatic bi-plane crash where he adapted an old pilot’s adage to “any landing you can crawl away from, on fire, with broken arms and legs, is a good one.”
-His sense of humor is both inspirational and thought provoking with his particular insight to the generosity we are given with each day of our lives.
+In 1985, Jarvis survived an aerobatic biplane crash where, unfortunately, he adapted an old pilot’s adage to “any landing you can crawl away from with broken arms and legs, on fire, is a good one.”
+His sense of humor is both inspirational and thought-provoking, with an extraordinarily rare insight into the generosity we are given with each extended day of our fragile lives.

-With a passion for the sea and sky, Jarvis’ career as a corporate jet pilot deliver him and some high-profile celebrities to adventures around the world.
-As a yacht captain. his adventures by sea extend throughout the Caribbean where high-seas, mechanical failures and pirate encounters nearly ruined a few glorious days and lives.
+With a passion for the sea and sky, Jarvis’ career as a corporate jet pilot enables access to high-profile celebrities to adventures around the world.
+As a yacht captain, his adventures by sea extend throughout the Caribbean, where high-seas, mechanical failures and pirate encounters nearly ruined a glorious month at sea.